Incredible places you aren't allowed to visit

 Surtsey, Iceland

-You certainly wouldn’t want to allow humans to trample this untouched environment anyway.
+You certainly wouldn’t want humans trampling all over this untouched environment anyway.
 It’s far too valuable to scientists studying the wonderful flora and fauna that have made their home here.

 Area 51, Nevada, USA

 The darling of conspiracy theorists, Area 51 is a highly-classified US Air Force base in southern Nevada.
-The Americans are very secretive about what’s done on the base and plenty of people are convinced that aliens are somehow involved.
+The Americans are very secretive about what goes on at the base and plenty of people are convinced that aliens are somehow involved.

 Area 51, Nevada, USA